material-components/material-web/docs/components/linear-progress.md

 </catalog-component-header-title>

 <img
-    class="hero"
     src="images/linearprogress/hero.webp"
-    alt="A mobile phone screen showing a card list of episode and a linear progress indicator nestled at the bottom of the top app bar showing a low loading progress" title="Linear progress can be used to show loading progress.">
+    alt="A linear progress animating in the indeterimate state." title="Linear progress can be used to show loading progress.">

 </catalog-component-header>